ualbertalib/HydraNorth/README.md

 - **batch:ingest_csv** is used by ERA Admin and ERA Assistants to batch ingest from a csv file.
 Takes the csv file and a directory where the referenced files exist. use: ```rake batch:ingest_csv['lib/tasks/batch/ERA_batch_ingest.csv','lib/tasks/batch/files_and_metadata/']```
   - **note: collections and communities dependencies must exist.**

+Ingest Dataverse Metadata
+---

+- **migration:clean_up_withdrawn[old_dir,new_dir]: compare the last ingest directory and the current ingest directory, detect and clean any study that has been withdrawn from Dataverse.
+  - **note: The Dataverse metadata export only includes current published studies, and doesn't include any information about withdrawn studies.
+Ingest directories are always named with timestamps.
+- **migration:dataverse_objects[dir]: ingest the metadata for dc term files in the given directory.
+It will create new objects for new studies, and update metadata for existing studies.

 Generate Sitemap
 ---
 ** for Google Scholar